dantheman213/hapi-modern-cors/README.md

 ### Usage

-Add `cors` reference and the plugin initialization code to your hapi initialization:
+Add `cors` reference and add the register plugin code to your hapi initialization:

     // ...
     const cors = require('hapi-modern-cors');